/ bio /

-juried and invited group exhibitions
+juried exhibitions

 The Shape of Things, Praxis Gallery, 2136 Ford Parkway PMB 215, St. Paul, MN, May 17 - June 14, 2025.
 Juror, Alan Shefland (Withered Petals)